enkidevs/curriculum/generative-ai/chatgpt/prompt-techniques-ii/graph-outputs.md

 Even though the graphs are not of great quality, you can use this feature to get a rough estimate.

-Alternatively, you can ask it how to plot a graph in Excell or another platform:
+Alternatively, you can ask it how to plot a graph in Excel or another platform:

 ![google-sheets-graph](https://img.enkipro.com/b9370bbdddb3031be6bd0216b93c2912.png)